Review: Innocent in Death

 four-stars

-CONNECTED BOOKS: PURITY IN DEATH is the 15th book in the In Death series.
-While the mysteries in each book are standalone, there are continuing and overarching storylines (especially regarding character relationships and development) that continue from book to book.
+CONNECTED BOOKS: VISIONS IN DEATH is the 19th book in the In Death series.
+While the mystery in this book is standalone, there are continuing and overarching storylines (especially regarding character relationships and development) that continue book to book.
 I recommend reading the series in order, although it is not strictly necessary.

 STAR RATING: I give this book 4 stars.